 He refused to sign.
 In China, that means we cannot fire him.
+If you have done anything not right in the employment or the severance offer, he can take you to arbitration, and you will lose.
 They had no handbook which might have called out such behavior, so I told them to take away his computer and have him sit at his desk and no one talk to him.
 He sat there for nearly 3 weeks which was very awkward, and then he signed and left.
 China Law Blog Talked about letting people go here.

-This would never happen in the US.
-Even in a union shop, I think you could not see this.
+These events would never happen in the US.
+Even in a union shop, I think you could not see these happen.
 In China, when you fire someone, you need to be very nice to them to get them to sign.
-If they do not sign, then you still have to pay them and probably will lose in arbitration if you go there.
+If they do not sign, then you still have to pay them to still be employed, and probably will lose in arbitration if you go there.

 So, In China Hire People You Can Fire

 People of character will leave when you make them a good offer and not make trouble.
 They will not take you to arbitration.
 The good news is you also do not usually need to fire such people.
 You cannot find, “able to be fired” on their resume.
 You cannot believe if they write they are trustworthy.
 The resume saying they are a good team player will not guarantee you anything.

 So now what?
 In China, you need to be very careful to look at character when hiring.

 How do you get at the trustworthiness of an individual in an interview?

 Asking them what they would do in a dicey situation will not help you.
 Anyone can tell you the right story.
 The worst hires can tell the story fabulously.